 “Most allergies that are due to true IgE mediated anaphylaxis are severe, no matter what food causes them,” said Schroer.
 “Milk can be just as deadly as peanut, which can be as deadly as sesame allergy.”

 Experts have pinpointed a specific protein in sesame called oleosin as a major allergen.
-But sesame also contains many other different proteins, some of which have yet to be identified and could also be culprits.
+But sesame also contains many other different proteins, some of which have yet to be

 You could develop a sesame allergy at any time

 Although most sesame allergies usually start in childhood, “[it] can develop at any age, as all allergies can,” said Schroer.

 He adds that those most likely to develop a sesame allergy are people who already have food allergies and those who suffer from severe eczema are at higher risk as well.

 Family history isn’t a strong indicator either.
 For instance, just because your great-grandmother had a sesame allergy doesn’t necessarily mean you or your children will.

 “While some would consider having a relative with any food allergy to be a high-risk scenario, research suggests that the risk isn’t much higher than everyone else,” Schroer said.